james-yf/Uni/cs2521/Notes/COMPILATION.md

 .subsections_via_symbols

 ```
-source.c translated into an assembly language `.s` file
+Example source.c from before translated into an assembly language `.s` file

 > produces an assembly language file, such as a `.s`, as shown above